dengchunyu/dengchunyu.github.io/_posts/2023-05-30-Conventional Parameters and Usage Instructions with Demo Example Data.markdown

 - iters_celltype = 200: Number of iterations for bootstrap computation of cell-type p-values.

 - iters_singlecell = 100: Number of iterations for background-corrected single-cell p-value computation.
 Note that this parameter significantly affects the computation time.
+The parameter "iters_singlecell" is used to calculate the significance p-value for individual cells.
+However, we have observed that this step requires a significant amount of computational memory.
+Therefore, we do not recommend selecting a large value for this parameter initially.If you do not want to waste time calculating the p-value, you can choose to set it as 0.

 - n_topgenes = 1000: Number of top genes selected for calculating the Transcriptional Regulator Score (TRS).
 Here, we follow the common practice of selecting 1000 genes.